Ranked results

 Show ranking detailsHide ranking detailsWhy #5 ranks here + 2 source facts

-Why it ranks here PTSD Coach ranks highly because it gives trauma-informed coping tools, grounding exercises, symptom tracking, and support links in one place.
+Why we ranked it here PTSD Coach ranks highly because it gives trauma-informed coping tools, grounding exercises, symptom tracking, and support links in one place.
 It can help clients manage stressful moments, but it should be used with clear safety planning.

 - OT fit